Minnaram

 Minnaram (lit.
-'Lighthouse / Beacon') is a 1994 Indian Malayalam-language romantic comedy film written and directed by Priyadarshan from a story by Cheriyan Kalpakavadi.
-The film stars Mohanlal, Shobana, and Thilakan, with Sankaradi, K. P. Ummer, Jagathy Sreekumar, Geetha Vijayan, Venu Nagavally, and Lalu Alex in supporting roles.
+'Lighthouse / Beacon') is a 1994 Indian Malayalam-language romantic tragedy film written and directed by Priyadarshan from a story by Cheriyan Kalpakavadi.
+The film stars Mohanlal, Shobana, and Thilakan, in main lead roles, with Sankaradi, K. P. Ummer, Jagathy Sreekumar, Geetha Vijayan, Venu Nagavally, and Lalu Alex in supporting roles.
 It was produced by R. Mohan through Goodknight Films.
 The film was a commercial success at box office.

 Plot

 Bobby, who was orphaned at an early age, is raised by his uncle, Retd.
 I.G Matthews, as his son.
 Everyone adores him, particularly his cousin Baby's pre-teen children.
 He is engaged to Tina, Chackochan's daughter.
 Nina, his college sweetheart, unexpectedly appears with an infant who was purportedly fathered by Bobby.
 He vigorously refutes her accusations and goes to considerable lengths to show that she is mistaken.
 Bobby is also exposed as a liar when Nina manipulates Matthews into believing her story.

 Bobby's family is forced to take on the duty of keeping the new information hidden from Chackochan since they are unable to make an immediate decision.
 As a result, Nina is introduced to others as a home instructor for Baby's children.
 Bobby is unable to verify his claims that the child is not the consequence of his previous relationship with Nina.
 This leads to a series of humorous occurrences involving Unnunni, who becomes anxious about Bobby having an illicit affair with his wife, Daisy.
 Bobby tells Daisy, who has been his best friend since childhood, about how his relationship with Nina began, evolved, and ended.
 In the interim, Nina proves to be a skilled tutor and gradually forges close relationships with every member of Bobby's family except for Bobby.

 When Chackochan finally learns that Nina has already been married to Bobby, he calls off the ceremony and publicly shames Matthews for being dishonest.
 Bobby, with nothing to lose, demands Nina to be his wife for real, but Nina flatly refuses.
 Nina, unable to deal with Bobby's intimidation, breaks down and tells him the truth.